-Summary Subroutine definition Syntax SUBPROG name RETURN Parameter name = subroutine name Description The instruction SUBPROG identifies the beginning of a subroutine.
-The name of the sub- routine must directly follow SUBPROG code word.
+Summary Subroutine definition

+Syntax SUBPROG name

+Parameter name = subroutine name

+Description The instruction SUBPROG identifies the beginning of a subroutine.
+The name of the subroutine must directly follow SUBPROG code word.
 The name can be made up of one or more characters, and must be unique, i.e. only one subroutine may have that name.

-A subroutine can be called up and executed at any time by use of a GOSUB instruction A subroutine can have any number of command lines and can refer to all program variables.
+A subroutine can be called up and executed at any time by use of the GOSUB instruction.

+A subroutine can have any number of command lines and can refer to all program variables.
 The last command in each subroutine must be the RETURN instruction, which permits exiting the subroutine and continuing the program with the command following the GOSUB instruction.

-55 NB!: All subroutines must be contained within the SUBMAINPROG and ENDPROG defined areas.
+All subroutines must be contained within the SUBMAINPROG and ENDPROG defined areas.
 It is not admissible to declare a second subroutine within an existing subroutine.

+CON

-Command Group CON Cross Index SUBMAINPROG ENDPROG, GOSUB, ON ERROR GOSUB, ON INT n GOSUB Syntax Example SUBMAINPROG/ begin SP-section /SUBPROG sp1/ begin sp1 /command line 1 RETURN / end sp1 / ENDPROG / end SP-section / Due and an Constal Program Sample GOSUB_01.M, AXEND_01.M, ERROR_01.M, IF_01.M, STAT_01.M
+Cross Index SUBMAINPROG ..
+ENDPROG, GOSUB, ON ERROR GOSUB, ON INT .. n GOSUB command line 1 command line n

+Syntax Example SUBMAINPROG / begin SP-section /

+SUBPROG sp1 / begin sp1 /

+RFTURN / end sp1 /

+ENDPROG / end SP-section /

+Program Sample GOSUB_01.M, AXEND_01.M, ERROR_01.M, IF_01.M, STAT_01.M